-Fort Sumter National Monument was established to preserve and commemorate historical events at or near Fort Sumter.
+Fort Sumter and Fort Moultrie National Historical Park (FOSU) was established to preserve and commemorate historical events in and around Charleston Harbor.
 The site was so designated because of its history as a part of our nation's seacoast defense.
-Fort Sumter is rich in cultural and archaeological history, therefore, the National Park Service must be constantly aware of existing threats to the resource by those who would not respect its preservation ideals.
+Our sites are rich in cultural and archaeological history; therefore, the National Park Service must be constantly aware of existing threats to the resource by those who would not respect its preservation ideals.
 The Service's mandate requires that it carefully plan and regulate the use of the park so that the park's resources are perpetuated and maintained unimpaired for future generations.
 Thus, the limits and kinds of use are circumscribed by requirements of resource management and protection.
-Please review Fort Sumter National Monument's park regulations for details.
+Please review Fort Sumter and Fort Moultrie National Historical Park's regulations for details.

 For more information:

 - Firearms in the park

 - Title 36 CFR (General National Park Service regulations)

 - Launching, landing, or operating an unmanned aircraft from or on lands or waters administered by National Park Service within the boundaries of Fort Sumter and Fort Moultrie National Historical Park and Charles Pinckney National Historic Site is prohibited except as approved in writing by the superintendent.